Hidden Place: Background

-Music and lyrics
+Composition

 "Hidden Place" features choirs of space sirens, and lyrically is about a new love that has a private side.
 "I'm not sure what to do with it or where to put it/ I'll keep it in a hidden place", Björk sings.
 According to The Wire magazine, the song "hints at the extent to which her lyrics parallel their fragile musical arrangements: 'I'm so close to tears and so close to simply calling you up/ I'm simply suggesting/ We go to that hidden place'".
 For Ryan Schreiber of Pitchfork the track opens Vespertine with a "glitchy, almost lo-fi melodic loop, paired with the deep sub-bass attack that has dominated the low-end of Björk's music in recent years".
 MusicOMH's Michael Hubbard noted that it is reminiscent of Björk's previous single "Hunter" (1997), although he felt the beats were not "so central this time round".